IBM/trusted-service-identity/docs/spire-on-openshift.md

 ## Step 0.
 Get code
 Before starting the tutorial, get the most recent code to your local system.
 All the SPIRE related work
-has been integrated into `master` branch.
+has been integrated into `main` branch.
 For the pre-SPIRE code, visit `main-no-spire` branch.

 ```console